Understand your privacy rights.

 Communications Regarding HRH Programs or Products

 We may use and disclose your PHI to communicate with you about a health-related product or service of HRH.
-In addition, we may use or disclose your PHI to tell you about products or services related to your treatment, case management or care coordination, or alternative treatments, therapies, providers, or settings of care.
+In addition, we may use or disclose your PHI to tell you about products or services related to your treatment, case management or care coordination, or alternative treatments, therapies, providers or settings of care for you.

 Disclosures of Records Containing Drug or Alcohol Abuse Information